 I tried a few dedicated time trackers out before recommending Timely to my team.
 It was simply the easiest to use and the “Memory” feature meant we could completely automate our time tracking!

-Automatic tracking aside, what’s been the biggest benefit of Timely?
+Automation aside, what’s the biggest benefit of Timely?

 For starters, our time tracking compliance went from about 60% of total time tracked to almost 100% once we switched to Timely.